Low-Income Home Energy Assistance Program (LIHEAP)

 • Must have a heating and/or electric vendor, including an account number for the address you live at to receive the moratorium protection

-• Households with a member 60 years of age or older, those who are disabled and those in crisis can apply beginning October 1st
+• Households with a member 60 years of age or older, those who are disabled and those in crisis can apply beginning October 1st.
+Everyone else can apply starting November 1st to April 30th.

 • Must prove Legal U.S. status